appsmithorg/appsmith-docs/core-concepts/dynamic-ui/application-layout.md

 ---
-description: The Application layout can be selected to match the application size to the device it is intended for.
+description: Appsmith supports a variety of screens sizes to build UI.
 ---

 # Application Layout

-## Selecting Application Layout
+The Application layout can be selected to match the Application size to the device it is intended for.
+Desktop layout is set by default for an application.

+# How it works

+For application layout that has a maximum width limit, The application fills the browser's width untill the browser width is not gretaer than the maxium width of the layout chosen.
+When it exceeds the maximum width of the layout, the additional width is filled by whitespaces.
+In case of `Fluid`, The application fills the browser's width.

-Default Device layout is set by default for an application.
-To change it, click on the Layout control present on the top of the canvas and select a layout to use.
+At any point of time to change the application layout, click on the Layout control present on the top of the canvas and select a layout to use.

 ![](../../.gitbook/assets/application-layout.gif)